 Once installed you can start server scanner via the shortcut on your PC worksheet.
 The tool shows the IP address, subnet mask and gateway of your PC at the top left.

-Subnet mask (e.g. 255.255.255.0) and gateway (e.g. 192.168.0.1) can be adopted, in the IP address of your PC (e.g. 192.168.0.234) change the 4th digit by a number between 2 and 254 and enter this number ( E.g. 192.168.0.125) above the ‘test via ping’ button.
+Subnet mask (e.g. 255.255.255.0) and gateway (e.g. 192.168.0.1) can be adopted, in the IP address of your PC (e.g. 192.168.0.234) you change the fourth digit by a number between 2 and 254 and this number (e.g. 192.168.0.125) you enter above the ‘test via ping’ button.

 With the ‘test via ping’ button you can test if this IP address is still free and if not adjust the fourth number and test again, until you have a free IP address.

-For the port number, choose a number between 8000 and 9000, e.g., 8111.
+For the port number, choose a number between 8000 and 9000, e.g. 8111.
 For the DNS address, you can take 8.8.8.8.

 In this way, all the necessary addresses are collected to enter them into your LoWi3 web server via the ‘REDIRECT ‘ page.